Mathematics Course Placement

 If the answer is No, then you ARE required to take the Math Placement Test.

-5. Have you taken the Math Placement Test or ALEKS assessment previously?
+5. Have you taken the Math Placement Test or the Proctored Math Placement Exam previously?

 The valid dates for Math Placement Test scores each semester are listed below: